Read time 4 minutes

 Move-DatabasePath ‘DatabaseHR’ -EdbFilePath ‘D:\ DatabaseHR \ DatabaseHR.edb’ -‘LogFolderPath E:\ DatabaseHR’

-As mentioned in the method, the database should remain in the dismounted (offline) state and the user cannot work on it and the time required to complete the task will depend on the size of the database.
-Till the time the database is not moved entirely to the new location, the user will have to sit idle, and the productive hour will go waste.
+As mentioned in the method, the database should remain in the dismounted (offline) state, and the user cannot work on it for the time being it’s migrating.
+However, the time required to complete the task will depend on the database size.
+Until the database is moved entirely to the new location, the user will have to sit idle, and the productive hours will go to waste.

 New-MailboxDatabase -Name “DatabaseHR” -EdbFilePath D:\DatabaseHR\DatabaseHR\DatabaseHR.edb